Frequently Asked Questions

 Translink’s Eaglecliff bus stops at the front door.
 The residence’s own bus will be available for special trips and tours.

-There are no age limits for Snug Cove House, but priority will be given first to Bowen Islanders and then to the family of islanders.
+Snug Cove House is a residence for independent seniors.
+Priority will be given to Bowen islanders, and then to the family of islanders.

 The residence will have a practitioner’s office where visiting health professionals can see residents.
 If residents cannot live completely independently, they can obtain Assisted Living services from Vancouver Coastal Health or private agencies.